-Here’s the one where Ross and Rachel invited us to their wedding in Margate…
+Really pleased to finally have the opportunity to get blogging again, so here’s the one where Ross and Rachel invited us to their wedding in Margate.

 For the past few years, I’ve been at peak wedding age.
 If you’re under 25, you probably don’t know what I’m referring to, but if you’re aged between around 25 and 35, you know.

 I’m definitely not complaining… I love a good wedding and even went and did one myself not long ago:

 One of my favourite things about going to weddings is using it as an excuse to treat ourselves to a nice overnight stay – Ross and Rachel’s (not *that* Ross and Rachel; *this* Ross and Rachel) wedding in Margate was no exception.